neelanshijain3111998/DataProject1/Readme.md

 ## Steps to Download the project: <a name="A1"></a>

-STEP-1 Create a *new folder* on your PC where you want to download this project.
+> STEP-1 Create a *new folder* on your PC where you want to download this project.

-STEP-2 Go inside this empty folder and click on the right button, open *git bash Here* (if you have not downloaded git bash, then [Download](https://git-scm.com/downloads) from here.
+> STEP-2 Go inside this empty folder and click on the right button, open *git bash Here* (if you have not downloaded git bash, then [Download](https://git-scm.com/downloads) from here.

-STEP-3 Copy command from below and paste it on git Bash -
+> STEP-3 Copy command from below and paste it on git Bash -
-> $ git clone git@github.com:neelanshijain3111998/DataProject1.git .
+- $ git clone git@github.com:neelanshijain3111998/DataProject1.git .

 (git *clone ssh key* dot  will paste all files in your folder.)

-STEP-4 Now, Check your folder in that you will get all the files there.
+> STEP-4 Now, Check your folder in that you will get all the files there.

-STEP-5 Open Projectt1.csproj file in visual studio 2019 ([Download](https://code.visualstudio.com/download)) which is present in your folder .
+> STEP-5 Open Projectt1.csproj file in visual studio 2019 ([Download](https://code.visualstudio.com/download)) which is present in your folder .

 ## Steps to run the project: <a name="A2"></a>
-STEP-1 Click on Debug from the menu bar from visual studio and then click on start without Debugging.
+> STEP-1 Click on Debug from the menu bar from visual studio and then click on start without Debugging.
 > Debug->Start without Debugging->press Enter

-STEP-2 On the console window, you will see like this
+> STEP-2 On the console window, you will see like this

------Data Project 1: Company Master------");
+-----Data Project 1: Company Master------")  <br />
- Enter 1-For TestCase1
+ Enter 1-For TestCase1 <br />
- Enter 2-For TestCase2
+ Enter 2-For TestCase2  <br />
- Enter 3-For TestCase3
+ Enter 3-For TestCase3  <br />
- Enter 4-For TestCase4
+ Enter 4-For TestCase4  <br />
- Enter 5-For Exit
+ Enter 5-For Exit  <br />
- Enter your choice:
+ Enter your choice: <br />

  As per your requirements, Enter your choice like-( Enter 1 for checking the output of test case 1, enter 2 for checking the testcase2, Enter 5 for coming out from the Console window, etc

-STEP-3 Once you Enter the choice, you will get the output.
+> STEP-3 Once you Enter the choice, you will get the output.